binaryberry/Tatiegram/README.md

 Tatiegram
 =========

-Week 10 challenge at Makers Academy - create a basic version of Instagram using Rails
+Week 10 Challenge at Makers Academy - create a basic version of Instagram using Ruby on Rails